File this in the “Be Careful What You Wish For” folder.

-The most recent episode, which is called “Things Fall Apart,” appears to center on an incident of violence during the Tet Offensive that produced one of the most unforgettable images of the war.
-And which still produces intense reactions.
-Indeed, this photo is back on the front pages after the latest episode.
+In the Ken Burns Vietnam documentary, there’s an episode which is called “Things Fall Apart,” appears to center on an incident of violence during the January, 1968 Tet Offensive that produced one of the most unforgettable images of the war.
+This image still produces intense reactions.
+Indeed, this photo was back on the front pages after that Ken Burns episode.

 And I have something to say about that.

 Not commentary, exactly, or film criticism.
-More of a footnote to it.
+More of a footnote.
 A real-life footnote.
 It’s not in Burns’s documentary, and I’ve changed a name or two.
 But what follows is as true as when I lived it.
 I’ve called it “The Secret Life of Pizza,”and the connection to Vietnam will be clear enough in short order.